Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits recreational drone flights below 100 feet AGL over privately owned property without prior written consent from the property owner.
-Also prohibits using drones to record images of private property or occupants with intent to conduct surveillance without consent.
+Prohibits recreational drone operations below 100 feet AGL over privately owned property without the owner's prior written consent.
+Prohibits using drones to record images of private property or its occupants without consent if the intent is surveillance.
 Creates a legal presumption that persons not observable from ground level have reasonable expectation of privacy.
-Part 107 commercial operations, emergency responders, and authorized government agencies are exempt.
+Part 107 commercial operators and emergency responders are exempt.
+Effective June 2024 through Act 144 (H.546).

 View source